python-babel/flask-babel/docs/index.rst

     app.config.from_pyfile('mysettings.cfg')
     babel = Babel(app)

-The babel object itself can be used to configure the babel support further.
+The babel object itself can be used to configure babel support further.
 Babel has two configuration values that can be used to change some internal defaults: